Dillon County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The outcome of the ALR hearing does not determine the outcome of your criminal DUI case, and vice-versa.
+- Separate from Criminal Court: The outcome of the ALR hearing does not determine your guilt or innocence in the criminal case.

-- Decide if License Suspension is Warranted: The hearing officer will review the evidence to determine if the officer had probable cause to arrest you for DUI and if you either failed or refused a chemical test.
+- Decides if License Suspension is Warranted: The hearing officer will review evidence to determine if the arresting officer had probable cause to stop you and if proper procedures were followed during the arrest and testing.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), and any documentation that challenges the officer's reason for the stop or the accuracy of the breathalyzer.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), and photos or videos of the scene.

-- Understand What You Can Challenge: Possible challenges include:
+- Understand What You Can Challenge: You can challenge the following at the hearing:

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes.
+- Restricted/Hardship License Granted: You may be eligible for a restricted license, allowing you to drive under specific circumstances.

 Hardship/Restricted License in South Carolina

-Even if your license is suspended after the ALR hearing, you may be able to obtain a restricted or hardship license in South Carolina.
+Even if your license is suspended, you may be eligible for a restricted license in South Carolina, also known as a Temporary Alcohol License (TAL).

 Getting Your License Back